Layr-Labs/eigenda-operator-setup/holesky/README.md

 ```

 ## V2 Remote BLS Signer API Migration
-With the release of `v0.9.0-rc.0`, the the node is upgraded to use the latest [cerberus](https://github.com/Layr-Labs/cerberus) remote BLS signer release.
+__Breaking Change:__ With the release of EigenDA Blazar (v2), the the node software has been upgraded to use the latest [cerberus](https://github.com/Layr-Labs/cerberus) remote BLS signer release.

 This change requires the operator to define the `NODE_BLS_SIGNER_API_KEY` environment variable.